eapache/starscope/doc/USER_GUIDE.md

  * cscope format (default path: `cscope.out`)
  * ctags format (default path: `tags`)

-To export, pass the `-e` or `--export` flag with one of the above formats.
-Each format has its own default path which is where the exported file will go.
-If you want to specify a custom location, append it after the format with a comma (so `--export cscope,myfile` would export to `myfile` in the cscope format).
+To export, pass the `-e` or `--export` flag with one of the above format names (e.g. `--export ctags`).
+Each format has its own default path which is where the exported file will be put.
+If you want to export to a custom location, specify it with the `--export-path` flag.

 You can also dump entire tables (or the entire database) to raw text output for manual inspection.
 This is mostly useful for debugging, but means you can pipe